Vitamin D Deficiency After Weight Loss Surgery

 Calcium and Vitamin D

 Dietary supplements are another option.
-Since vitamin D is a fat-soluble vitamin, it’s best absorbed with food containing healthy fat and is then stored in the fat cells of the body.
+Since vitamin D is a fat-soluble vitamin, it’s best absorbed when taken with food containing healthy fats.

-Another reason vitamin D deficiency is common after bariatric surgery is that malabsorption can occur due to intestinal alterations, decreased bile salts and pancreatic enzymes, and noncompliance to supplements.
+Additionally, vitamin D deficiency is common after surgery due to malabsorption caused by intestinal alterations, decreased bile salts and pancreatic enzymes, and noncompliance with supplements.
+Prioritize addressing vitamin D needs for optimal health outcomes.*

 Symptoms of Vitamin D Deficiency